chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

    Default value: ``"#{node['supermarket']['install_directory']}/embedded/service/supermarket"``.

 ``default['supermarket']['chef_server_url']``
-   The URL of the Chef server.
+   The URL of the Chef Infra Server.

 ``default['supermarket']['config_directory']``
    The directory that is used to store Supermarket configuration files.
 Default value: ``'/etc/supermarket'``.